Schindler, Rebecca K., Ph.D.

 Classical Studies, Harrison Hall, Room 107

-Professor of Classical Studies, Writing Program Director, and Associate Faculty Development Coordinator for the Writing Program
+Edwin L. Minar Professor of Classical Studies and Associate Director of the Writing Program

 I earned my A.B. in Classics and Archaeology from Wellesley College and my PhD from the Interdepartmental Program in Classical Art and Archaeology (IPCAA) at the University of Michigan.
 I have several research interests in topics related to Mediterranean Archaeology.
 My dissertation was on Cults of Aphrodite in Southern Italy and Sicily and I am currently working on a book on this topic.
 Since completing my PhD, I have been experimenting with the use of GIS (Geographic Information Systems) to study Greek sanctuaries.
 I am also the co-PI (along with Pedar Foss) of Collaboratory for GIS and Mediterranean Archaeology (CGMA), a partnership between American liberal-arts colleges to develop a for regional survey projects in the greater Mediterranean.
 Most recently I have been working on developing course materials for teaching archaeological ethics at the undergraduate level.
 As part of that project, I have been collaborating with Prof. Terri Bonebright in the Psychology Department to study student attitudes towards cultural heritage.